bgurg/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Written for Udemy Course:
-  - Complete Python Bootcamp: Go from zero to hero in Python 3
+- Written for Complete Python Bootcamp: Go from zero to hero in Python 3 (Udemy)
 - Section 4: Milestone Project-1